damianhakert/damianhakert.github.io/source/posts/2016-10-18-gitlab-workflow-an-overview.html.md

 ### WIP MR

-A WIP MR, which stands for **Work in Progress Merge Request**, is a technique we use at GitLab to prevent that MR to get merged before it's ready.
-Just add `WIP:` to the beginning of the title of an MR, and it will not be merged, unless you remove it from there.
+A WIP MR, which stands for **Work in Progress Merge Request**, is a technique we use at GitLab to prevent that MR from getting merged before it's ready.
+Just add `WIP:` to the beginning of the title of an MR, and it will not be merged unless you remove it from there.

 When your changes are ready to get merged, remove the `WIP:` pattern either by editing the issue and deleting manually, or use the shortcut available for you just below the MR description.